10+ Pregnancy Breakfast Recipes with Protein and Fiber (Dietitian-Approved)

 - 2 hard boiled eggs with fruit

-- Lemon blueberry overnight oats – I double or triple the recipe!
+- Lemon blueberry overnight oats – I double or triple the recipe to take in mason jars or overnight oat jars

 - greek yogurt parfait or individual cup with granola or berries